Community Independence Occupational Therapy Clinic

 Examples of Projects

-- Development of an assessment manual to accompany the Activity Card Sort-Identifying Covert Use of Occupations (ACS: ICUO)
+- Continued pilot testing and development of an assessment manual to accompany the Activity Card Sort- Advancing Inclusive Participation

 - Needs assessment and program development for menstruation management in marginalized populations

-- An exploration of functional cognition in the homeless population
+- Exploration of functional cognition and occupation in the homeless population

 - Development of interprofessional education programs for students engaging in the homeless population

-- Program development in the area of: health management and maintenance occupations, sleep, work or volunteering
+- Program development in the areas of health management and maintenance occupations, sleep, work or volunteering